gurnec/btcrecover/docs/Extract_Scripts.md

 #### MultiBit HD Technical Details ####

 The *extract-multibit-hd-data* script is intentionally short and should be easy to read for any Python programmer.
 A MultiBit HD wallet file is entirely encrypted.
-The extract script simply reads the first 16 bytes from the wallet file.
+The extract script simply reads the first 32 bytes from the wallet file.

-Once decrypted, these 16 bytes always begin with the header bytes of a bitcoinj wallet file, specifically with the byte string "\x0a?org.bitcoin." (where the ? can be any byte).
-It tries decrypting the bytes with each password, and once the result is what's inspected, it has found the correct password.
+These 32 bytes optionally (starting with MultiBit HD v0.5.0) start with a 16-byte AES initialization vector followed by the header bytes of a bitcoinj wallet file, specifically the byte string "\x0a?org.bitcoin." once decrypted (where the ? can be any byte).
+It tries decrypting the bytes with each password, and once the result is what's expected, it has found the correct password.

 Without access to the rest of your wallet file, it is impossible the decrypted header information could ever lead to a loss of funds.